integreat-io/map-transform/README.md

 // --> { caption: 'Bergen by night.
 By John F.' }
 ```

-The `template` function is also available through a transform object:
+The `template` transformer is also available through a transform object:

 ```javascript
 const def30o = {